Studio junkie! 2 Diplomas and over 1000 hours of studio time to my meter :)

 If you want a great sounding mix , you can trust me to achieve this goal.
-I mix at -6 Db, to leave enough headroom for the mastering process.
+I mix at approximately -6 Db, to leave enough headroom for the mastering process.
 In the other hand, if you have your mix, but you need a mastering, I do that too!
-I don't work alone so I can also provide a mix and a master (you are not supposed to master what you mixed, apparently)

-Important thing. if you send me your session, I need to know some crucial specs, like your DAW, your session needs to be ready for the mix (naming the tracks) My DAW's are Cubase 5, Nuendo 4, and Protools 10, if it doesn't fit, you can send the audio files (named, with their timecode)
+Important thing. if you send me your session, I need to know some crucial specs, like your DAW, your session needs to be ready for the mix (naming the tracks) My DAW's are Cubase 5, Nuendo 4, and Protools 10, if it doesn't fit, you can send the audio files (named, and bounced to mix)

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 ReviewsEndorse Mindfuck Productions

 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?

 A: my computer, my soundcard, my usb keyboard controller, one preamp and a microphone

 Q: What was your career path?
 How long have you been doing this?